A 6.6-magnitude earthquake shakes the Panama-Colombia border - ExBulletin

 A 6.6-magnitude earthquake shakes the Panama-Colombia border

-A 6.6-magnitude earthquake struck Darien Bay near the borders of Panama and Colombia late Wednesday night, the US Geological Survey (USGS) said, with tremors felt across the two countries.
+A 6.6-magnitude earthquake struck Darien Bay near the borders of Panama and Colombia late Wednesday, May 24, the US Geological Survey said, with tremors felt in both countries.

 Nine minutes later, the USGS reported a 4.9-magnitude aftershock at the same location.